visibilityspots/blog/articles/linux/raspberry-pi.md

 Connected him our router in the little storage room on a top shelf gathering dust I could test, configure, break (and pass sleep) a huge variety of open-source software.

 Many of those adventures I also used to provide my blog with content.
 After a while I figured this setup isn't really needed to be powered on 24h a day 7 days a week.
-So I bought myself a [raspberry pi](http://www.raspberrypi.org/) which would cover the basic functionalities I needed to be online as much as possible without the need of a subscription for a VPS or dedicated server in one fancy pansy datacenter.
+So I bought myself a [raspberry pi](http://www.raspberrypi.org/) which would cover the basic functionalities I needed to be online as much as possible without the need of a subscription for a VPS or dedicated server in one fancy pansy data center.

 For the operating system I didn't choose for the default [raspbian](http://www.raspbian.org), mainly because I don't need a graphical interface.
 So I headed over to archlinux arm, also called [alarm](http://archlinuxarm.org/platforms/armv6/raspberry-pi).